Post

 ~=16:00 Leave and walk back to buy Salt Bread — Jayeondo saltbread 👍👍👍

-17:50 Arrive at 味贊王海雲台店 — Matchandeul Salted Grill Haeundae Branch
+17:50 Arrive at Matchandeul Salted Grill Haeundae Branch

 There is a machine at the entrance for waiting.
 Enter your email to receive a notification.
 At 17:50, a small queue started to form.

-~=20:30 Return to Haeundae Street after dinner
+~=20:30 Return to Haeundae Main Street after dinner

 Day 3 07/31 (Thu) Cheongsapo, Spa Land, Coastal Train, Busan Yacht Tour

-11:00 Get on the bus and depart for Cheongsapo
+11:00 Took the bus to Cheongsapo

-11:30 Arrive at Qingshapu
+11:30 Arrive at Cheongsapo

 ~=12:30 DIART COFFEE Honey Butter Toast

 After lunch, we walked out to the highly recommended Busan Honey Butter Toast at DIART COFFEE.
-We ordered one toast (₩10,000) and a coffee (₩5,500) to take a break.
+We ordered one toast (₩10,000) and coffee (₩5,500) to take a break.

-~=13:55 Arrive at Uipo (Haeundae)
+~=13:55 Arrive at Oe-po (Haeundae)

-~=14:30 Arrive at SHINSEGAE Department Store
+~=14:30 Arrive at Shinsegae Department Store

 14:40 Spa Land